RHS Growing Guides

 Planting

 Wait until early summer, when temperatures are around 15°C (60°F), before planting indoor-raised soya plants or young bought plants outside.
-Harden off for a couple of weeks to avoid a check in growth.
+Harden them off, to avoid a check in growth, and make sure your planting site is prepared in advance (See Preparing the ground above).

 6